 But playing the game on foot is probably where Redline is at its weakest, especially since indoor areas are so dull.
 The enemy AI is meh and you only get one modular weapon that switches modes according to the ammunition you find – by default it’s a rapid-firing rifle, but tap the right number key and you’re wielding a rocket launcher, or a sniper rifle.
 The game’s levels are linear but creative, often switching between shooter and driving modes in an attempt to offer some variety.
-It’s got a few special objectives here and there, but mostly you engage in regular switch hunts.
+It’s got a few special objectives here and there, but mostly you engage in regular switch puzzles.

 But there are a few drawbacks to the driving.
 Although the control setup is as configurable as you could hope (it even allows separate setups for on-foot and in-vehicle play), there’s a mech-like separation between driving and aiming controls: you drive with the keyboard and aim with the mouse.
 This works well enough in games with huge slow robots, but in a fast moving vehicle, such a setup requires a whole new kind of dexterity.